-In Fall 2015, parents reported the following top three barriers as reasons why their children don't walk or bike to school 82% of parents reported safety of intersections and crossings as a barrier.
-77% of parents reported amount of traffic along route as a barrier.
+In Fall 2015, parents reported the following top three barriers as reasons why their children don't walk or bike to school:

+83% of parents reported safety of intersections and crossings as a barrier.

-73% of parents reported speed of traffic along route as a barrier.
+71% of parents reported speed of traffic along route as a barrier.